 I'M RETURNING TO HOCKEY, HOW DO I KNOW WHICH PROGRAM IS RIGHT FOR ME?

 Does your child want to return to hockey after spending a season or two (or more) away?
-Please contact Coaching Director, Jim Walsh at
+Please contact the current Avon Hockey Coaching Director at

 to determine the correct placement for your child.